troynj/employeeTracker/README.md

 # **Description**

 This application tracks exmployee, role, and department information in a database.
-Users can view and edit the database
+Users can view and edit the database.
+Feedback can be toggled on or off in the main menu.
+Watch this demonstration video : https://drive.google.com/file/d/1U6otjbDXqQKdgAG0tBKRFYx3ZguBJHBJ/view

 # **Technology**